NguyenGPhuc/Movie-Randomizer-Website/README.md

 ## Description:
 The application build a movie randomizer website that will display different films on the home page and by searching a keyword will display movies based on the title of the movie.
 The application uses a movie API called OMDB API, it is based off of the REST framework.
 Link to API: http://www.omdbapi.com/

+## Requirements:
+Must have Flask, Flask_bootstrap, request, and random installed

+## How to run program:
+1. Go to the project directory under - /Movie_Randomizer
+2. Have the your virtual environment activated
+3. Type the following lines: $env:FLASK_APP = "flask_app.py"
+                             $env:FLASK_DEBUG = "1"
+                             flask run
+4. The should be running on the 5000